UdaraAlwis/AzureLearnJourney/README.md

 ### Azure Information Protection (AIP)

-For protecting your Organization Documents and Emails with Labels.
+For classifying and protecting your Organization Documents and Emails with Labels.
 These Labels are defined by Administrators.
 Ex: protecting Word documents with sensitive data.

+- Track and control the content.
+- Analyse data flows.
+- Detect risky behaviors.

 ### Azure Advanced Thread Protection (ATP)